atbcb/usab-uswds/_pages/about/board-meetings.md

 ## Next Board Meeting

-The next virtual meeting of the Board on **September 22** will feature a briefing on the results of a Board [Study on the Feasibility of Wheelchair Securement Systems on Aircraft]({{ site.baseurl }}/aircraft/) conducted by the Transportation Research Board (TRB).
+The next virtual meeting of the Board on **September 22** will feature a briefing on the results of a Board-sponsored [Study on the Feasibility of Wheelchair Securement Systems on Aircraft]({{ site.baseurl }}/aircraft/) conducted by the Transportation Research Board (TRB).

 > *Public Briefing on the Feasibility of Wheelchair Securement Systems on Aircraft* \
 > September 22, 1:00 PM – 3:00 PM (ET) \